MaximOvodok/spfx-spweb-scriptcsslink/README.md

 # spfx-spweb-scriptcsslink
-SPFx extension which allows to apply customizations by CSS and JavaScript for SharePoint site
+SPFx extension which allows to apply customizations by CSS and JavaScript for SharePoint site with Modern UI